 A draft revised Emergency Measures Plan was circulated to Committee of Council at their regular March meeting.
 Committee members were requested to review the Plan and to provide any comments or concerns to the CAO prior to the April meeting of Town Council.
 It was identified by the CAO at the April meeting of Town Council that several revisions were required to the document prior to Town Councillors giving it formal approval.
-All required revisions have since been made to the Plan, which have been vetted through the PEI Department of Public Safety and the Kensington Emergency Measures Coordinator, David Elliott.
+The required revisions were made to the Plan and it was again provided to Committee of Council at their April meeting.
+The Plan (including its revisions) have been vetted through the PEI Department of Public Safety and the Kensington Emergency Measures Coordinator, David Elliott.
 Councillors will note specific additions to the Plan as follows: